k3erg/marantz-denon-telnet/docs/API.md

 <a name="defaultCallback"></a>

 ## defaultCallback : <code>function</code>
-Function called when a command is run, and data returned.
+Function called when a command is run and data is returned.

 **Kind**: global typedef